Course Outline

 Goal:

-To reflect on your ICT industry project, comparing theory to practice and measuring your own progress towards listed objectives.
+To reflect on your skills being developed in an ICT industry project, comparing theory to practice, and measuring your team as well as own progress towards listed objectives.

 Authorship Statement: